The government’s Gigabit Broadband Voucher Scheme has the aim of increasing gigabit-capable coverage across the UK.

 How do we apply?

 2. Pick a supplier.
-Talk to the suppliers who are listed as active in your area to find the connection deal that is right for you – please be aware that all of these suppliers will be able to deliver community group projects in hard-to-reach rural locations, so make sure you ask them about this first.
+Talk to the suppliers who are listed as active in your area to find the connection deal that is right for you and ask if they are already getting a voucher scheme project together.
+Please be aware that not all of these suppliers will be able to deliver community group projects in hard-to-reach rural locations, so make sure you ask them about this first.

-Connecting Cambridgeshire is impartial so cannot advise on which supplier to use, however, we can help to support you and are collating our own list of suppliers who are active for both rural and commercial business connections.
+Connecting Cambridgeshire is impartial so cannot advise on which supplier to use, however, we can help to support you and have collated our own list of suppliers who are active for both rural and commercial business connections.

 3. Your chosen supplier will advise you on your eligibility and guide you through the process.
 There is no application process for you to complete to receive a voucher, as a registered supplier will apply for and use the voucher as a discount towards your installation costs.